MythicAgents/Medusa/README.md

 ## Thanks

 - Browser scripts and agent code adapted from [@its_a_feature_](https://twitter.com/its_a_feature_) and [@djhohnstein](https://twitter.com/djhohnstein).
+- [MacC2](https://github.com/cedowens/MacC2/) and [this](https://medium.com/red-teaming-with-a-blue-team-mentality/making-objective-c-calls-from-python-standard-libraries-550ed3a30a30) blog posts from Cedric Owens
 - The crypto wizardry found [here](https://github.com/boppreh/aes).
 - Agent icon from [flaticon.com](https://www.flaticon.com)